Year-Up-United-SPR-2025/Capstones/Accounting_Project_Capstone_1/ReadMe.md

 # Interesting piece of Code
 ![carbon.png](Screenshots/carbon.png)

 I thought that this was an interesting piece of code because thanks to this I was able to hardcode when time when the entry was made so that way you would not have to add it yourself.

+# Special Thanks
+Thank you to one of my teammates who helped me find a good Readme creator called https://readme.so/ to help make this readme template, and using https://carbon.now.sh/ to create the screenshots above, and to my professor who caught little issues like my name conventions and little mistakes that I missed when making this project.